-Writer and photography / Peter J. Blackburn What’s a sun printer to do when the clouds march in?
+What’s a sun printer to do when the clouds march in?
 Peter J. Blackburn provides a few ideas.
-As a gum printer who depends upon cloudless sunny days to expose negatives, I am so thankful to live in Texas.
+Writer and photography / Peter J. Blackburn As a gum printer who depends upon cloudless sunny days to expose negatives, I am so thankful to live in Texas.
 More often than not, the sun is readily available here and I can print all year round.
 Of course, outdoor exposures tend to be … Read more

-Peter J. Blackburn Peter J. Blackburn gives a quick evaluation of an inexpensive art paper found at your local “big box” retailer!
-Will wonders never cease?
+Peter J. Blackburn gives a quick evaluation of an inexpensive art paper found at your local “big box” retailer!
+Writer and photography / Peter J. Blackburn Will wonders never cease?
 A few weeks ago as I made a quick foray into my nearby Walmart, I chanced to wander by the rather quaint art supply section located across from the sewing notions.
 Stopping to take quick inventory of what the “big … Read more

 Peter J. Blackburn draws the shade with a few closing remarks and extends a personal invitation to you.

 Join the discussion as Peter wraps up the series by fighting a border skirmish.
 Better wear a helmet.